henryw374/henryw374.github.io.old/_posts/2020-04-17-cljs-npm-libraries.md

 category: clojure
 ---

+# Update (2021-07-18)

+The Reagent project, one of the better known cljs projects that depends on a javascript lib, has abandoned Clojurescript's dependency mechanisms (foreign-libs or deps.cljs) entirely, making users bring their own React, see [this issue](https://github.com/reagent-project/reagent/issues/537) for details.

+Original content from here on :

 If you are authoring a Clojurescript library that doesn't depend on any regular Javascript (JS) code, transitively or otherwise then things are pretty straightforward: maven-package your library and put it in Clojars - job done!

 Still reading?
 OK, well things are not as straightforward when libs do depend on JS code.
 As of this writing there is no guide I know of that explains everything you'd need to know, so think of this as a first draft of such a guide.
 Ideally the content here could go on to be included in the [Clojurescript Site](https://clojurescript.org/), as a solution for open tickets such as [this](https://github.com/clojure/clojurescript-site/issues/224).
 Also note that what I describe here all works since the [April 2020 release of Clojurescript](https://clojurescript.org/news/2020-04-24-release) - There were some changes in that release that significantly improve the situation regarding libraries.